natevw/luseragent/README.md

 - you have heard of Modernizr, and
 - you have filed a bug for the browser bug you are fighting

-**Then** you may use the provided information to gaurd a carefully considered workaround for said browser bug.
+**Then** you may use the provided information to guard a carefully considered workaround for said browser bug.

 **Else** you may only use this library for human consumption (e.g. reable browser info for statitics or exception logs)